daxa-ai/pebblo/docs/gh_pages/docs/config.md

 ### Validation

 - The Pebblo application validates the configuration file upon startup.
-- If the configuration file contains errors or invalid values, Pebblo will log appropriate error messages and may use default values for parameters.
+- If the configuration file contains errors or invalid values, Pebblo will use default values for parameters.